JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

 problem: |

-  As Artificial Intelligence increases, a question rises; Can AI put compenents together to create firm structures?
+  As Artificial Intelligence increases its knowledge every second of the day, a question rises; Can AI put physical compenents together to create firm structures?
   The best and most fun way to dive deep into this research is LEGOS!
   How can I assemble one of my favorite lego sets without having to move from my spot?